-U.S. Indo-Pacific commander Adm.
-John C. Aquilino said the hostile actions were in stark contrast to Chinese President Xi Jinping's past assurances that Beijing would not transform the artificial islands in contested waters into military bases.
-The efforts were part of China's flexing its military muscle, he said.47
+the artificial islands in contested waters into military bases.
+The efforts were part of China's flexing its military muscle, he said.
+48

 Use of Coast Guard Ships and Maritime Militia

 China asserts and defends its maritime claims not only with its navy, but also with its coast guard and its maritime militia.
 Indeed, China employs its maritime militia and its coast guard more regularly and extensively than its navy in its maritime sovereignty-assertion operations.